Visayan leopard cat

-The Visayan leopard cat is a Sunda leopard cat (Prionailurus javanensis sumatranus) population in the Philippine Islands of Negros, Cebu and Panay.
+The Visayan leopard cat, known locally as maral, is a Sunda leopard cat (Prionailurus javanensis sumatranus) population in the Philippine Islands of Negros, Cebu and Panay.
 It has been listed as vulnerable on the IUCN Red List in 2008 under its former scientific name P. bengalensis rabori as its range is estimated to be less than 20000 km2, and the population was thought to be decreasing.

 Taxonomy

-Prionailurus bengalensis rabori was proposed in 1997 by anthropologist Colin Groves on the basis of morphological analysis of a skin and skull.
+Prionailurus bengalensis rabori was proposed in 1997 by anthropologist Colin Groves based on morphological analysis of a skin and skull.
 He considered it a leopard cat subspecies.

-Results of phylogeographic research show that Sunda leopard cats from Borneo, Sumatra and the Philippine islands are genetically very similar.
+Results of phylogeographic research show that Sunda leopard cats from Borneo, Sumatra, and the Philippine islands are genetically very similar.
 The Sunda leopard cat probably reached the Philippine islands from Borneo after the eruption of Toba Volcano during the late Pleistocene glaciation.
 It has therefore been subsumed to P. javanensis sumatranus in 2017.

 Characteristics

 The fur of the Visayan leopard cat is dark ochre to buffy fawn with large and dark spots.
-Its skull is a little narrower than of Sumatran leopard cat and Bornean leopard cat.
+Its skull is a little narrower than that of the Sumatran leopard cat and Bornean leopard cat.